vtexdocs/help-center-content/docs/announcements/en/new-sales-app-checkout.md

 slug: new-sales-app-checkout
 legacySlug: new-sales-app-checkout
 announcementImageID: ''
-announcementSynopsisEN: 'With the goal of simplifying your physical store's checkout experience, we've developed the new Sales App checkout.'
+announcementSynopsisEN: "With the goal of simplifying your physical store's checkout experience, we've developed the new Sales App checkout."
 ---

 To simplify your physical store's checkout experience, we've developed the new Sales App checkout.